harjitmoe/mdplay/README.md

 # MDPlay by Thomas Hori #

-converts an (extended by default) Markdown to other Web-based markup formats.
+a command-line Markdown suite targeting web destinations such as forums or wikis, as well as HTML.  with support for emoji, including Twemoji integration.

+if you have any improvements (such as extensions or adding any yet-unimplemented standard markdown), feel free.
+HTML tag pass-through is deliberately not done, though (it isn't practical for multi-targeting unless they are actually parsed, and i'm writing a Markdown parser, not an HTML parser).

-flags can turn features and extensions off, the obvious one being the strict flag.  see flag_chart.md for the full list.
+flags can turn features and extensions off and configure exporters, the obvious one being the "strict" flag.  see flag_chart.md for the full list.

+(this readme and changelog, barring the licence, is written with lowercase at the beginning of sentences, except for proper nouns, and with double spacing after sentences (in the Markdown, at any rate).  this is a deliberate stylistic decision and, as this is my project, my decisions.)

-version 5.9.5
+code version 5.9.5

 change-log: